Table Of Contents

 The physical effects of eating a whole-foods, organic, produce-heavy vegan diet are likely to be different than a vegan junk food diet.
 Additionally, your individual health status, conditions and history impact the way your body will respond.

-The one universal change you can expect from a dietary aspect is consuming less animal products, since you won’t be eating any.
+The one universal change you can expect from a dietary aspect is consuming fewer animal products, since you won’t be eating any.
 While this may seem like a silly thing to include, it’s important to remember that animal products are a “package” deal.

 When eating a plant-based vegan diet, you can expect to consume consume no dietary cholesterol, animal protein, body secretions, antibiotics, growth hormones, pus, blood, or poop (although that last one may be a gamble depending on how your produce is grown).